Zeyoman/Zeyoman/README.md

 I don't like : Coffee;

-I'm currently doing an apprenticeship with Kaviar Tech as a full-stack developer.
+I'm currently looking for an apprenticeship.

 You can reach me by email : Pumpalovic.Alexandre@gmail.com;